-Responding to Pittsburgh: Resources for Jewish Educators
+Responding to Hate: Resources for Jewish Educators

 ACCESS and EXPLOREWe are providing the full version as a Google Doc so that educators can add it to their Drive, if they want, or make a copy to work with on their own.